Business Owners Insurance

 Almost everyone knows about homeowners and personal auto policies, and a BOP is similar in concept.
-In fact, the success with the home and auto policies spurred the development of the Businessowners Policy (BOP).
+In fact, the success with the home and auto policies spurred the development of the Business Owners Policy (BOP).
 This policy is intended for main street businesses such as office supply stores to florists, beauty shop to the bakery.
 The BOP combines building, personal property and liability coverage with other attractive options.
 Every BOP package must have a set of Policy Conditions.

 The Insurance Services Office (ISO) forms are as close to a standard or benchmark policy as there is in the United States.
-ISO also standardizes the BOP, although you may have a BOP with different provisions.
+ISO also standardizes the BOP, though you may have a BOP with different provisions.